 We all know mosquitoes like to enjoy the tastiness of human blood.
 But did you know they can drink a ridiculous amount of blood based on their body size.

 Studies have revealed that mosquitoes are able to drink 3 times their own body weight in blood.
 Now that’s a lot!

 Fortunately, you don’t have to worry about one mosquito becoming the bane of your existence causing itchy bites for eternity.
 Why?
 Well, these biting insects have a very short life span.
 It is estimated that mosquitoes live less than 2 months!

 9. Mosquitoes are really old

 Mosquitoes are as old as the Dinosaurs, with evidence of these biting insects dating back to the Triassic Period!

 If you’ve seen the film Jurassic Park then this comes as no surprise as you’ll know that they used the blood found in fossilised mosquitoes to clone the infamous creatures to fill the park.

 10. Mosquitoes don’t only bite humans

 So after reading fact 6, you might be a bit scared due to the number of mosquitoes there are.
 But don’t worry as not every mosquito has a craving for human blood.
-Some species prefer to consume their Friday night cocktails from other animals such as frogs and birds.
+Some species prefer to consume their blood cravings from other animals such as frogs and birds.